 A good CRM can help businesses indefinitely.
 An integrated CRM system allows for workflow automation, allowing businesses to nurture their leads through segmentation, personalization, and self-updating lists.
 Businesses can use email templates within their CRM to market their webinars to prospects and clients.

 Using CRM Templates to Monitor Data Center Prospects from Webinars

 “Every webinar should have a list of registrants and people who have attended the live event,” advises Joshua Feinberg, Co-Founder of SP Home Run.

 Feinberg’s advice allows data centers and cloud service providers to easily send out the recorded version of their webinar by subtracting the attendee list from the list of registrants.

 Segmenting by the following basic categories allows businesses to market better to their clients and prospects:

 - Recording Viewers

 The above categories let businesses appropriately follow up with their clients and prospects once their initial broadcast airs.
 All interactions with prospects and clients should vary based on the above categories to ensure relevant engagement.

-Customizing Your Interactions
+Customizing Your Interaction

 When contacting prospects and clients, you don’t want to email the same thing to someone who attended your webinar versus someone who did not.
-As mentioned prior, follow-ups and interactions should vary based on the category in which your clients/prospects fit.
+As mentioned previously, follow-ups and interactions should vary based on the category in which your clients/prospects fit.